10 Steps to a Profitable Online Sale

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.

-3. Setting a price
+3. Setting a Price

 Decide how much you want to put the item up for and leave a little room for the buyer to negotiate.

 Do some research.
-What’s the going rate of your item second-hand on other sites?
+What’s the going rate of your item secondhand on other sites?
 If you can’t track it down, take a third to half off the going retail price, depending on its condition.
 If it’s a specialty item like a vintage guitar, get it valuated by a professional.

-4. Making a better deal
+4. Making a Better Deal

 People like deals.
 Include something extra (like a laptop bag with a laptop or some strings and books with a guitar).
 It can sweeten the deal for both of you, and adding something extra can mean getting more cash out of it.

 Sites like eBay and PayPal offer some forms of buyer protection, but it won’t override common sense.
 Don’t mail or hand an item over until you have payment.
+It is best to use the payment options provided by the platforms on which you sell, even if it means paying a fee so you are covered by any available protections to help avoid scams.

-7. Staying safe
+7. Staying Safe

 Basic safety rules apply.
 Don’t share your address or personal details.
 If you’re meeting someone in person, get together in a public place and tell someone where you’re going (or take someone with you).